rtmigo/prefnotifiers_flutter/README.md

 // has no idea it is changed
 ```

-## Use only one PrefNotifier instance for each parameter
+## Use one PrefNotifier instance for each parameter